7 Ways to Protect Against Gum Disease

 Gingivitis

-Advanced gum disease can cause permanent damage to the bone and tissue in your mouth, even causing teeth to fall out in some cases.
+Moving forward, advanced gum disease can cause permanent damage to the bone and tissue in your mouth, even causing teeth to fall out in some cases.
 Serious treatment is necessary to get this condition under control.

 1. Regular Dentist Visits

 Seeing our Canton dentists regularly cannot be stressed enough.
 A routine teeth cleaning can help prevent gum disease by removing plaque hiding in between teeth and along the gum line.
-During your dental cleaning, our dentists will also be able to spot signs of gum disease like bleeding gums.
+During your dental cleaning, our dentists and hygienists will also be able to spot signs of gum disease like bleeding gums.

 2. Good Dental Habits